-Starting in 2007, LIPS aim was to extend lean project management to public sector construction projects.
+Launched in 2007, the aim of LIPS was to extend lean project management to public sector construction projects.

 Recognising that architectural determinism is a reality, since 2014 the remit has extended to include the application of lean thinking to government operations generally so that new facilities support, rather than hinder, new and more effective ways of delivering government services.

-Annual conferences in the US, Europe and Australia have been supplemented with more focused events such as a conference for Higher Education Owners in the U.S. in 2013.
+Annual conferences in the US, Europe, Australia, and Latin America have been supplemented with more focused events such as a conference for Higher Education Owners in the US in 2013.

 - Introducing the lean management philosophy and methods to Australia’s project alliancing.

-- Following the pioneering work of the Finland’s Transportation Agency, a range of Finnish government organisations has successfully applied lean and IPD principles to over 35 projects since 2009 with more on the way.
+- Following the pioneering work of the Finland’s Transportation Agency, a range of Finnish government organisations has successfully applied lean and Integrated Project Delivery (IPD) principles to over 35 projects since 2009 with more on the way.